nightbloo/nightbloo.github.io/README.md

 If you're part of the team working on this please keep the folders organized

-Appreciate thy hard work <3 -Dyroo
+Appreciate thy hard work, except for Pikachu's <3 -Dyroo